dotnet/runtime/src/clr/Documentation/design-docs/eh-writethru.md

 At end no proxy should be live across EH flow and all value updates will be written back to the stack location.

+### Alternate Algorithm: In LSRA

+* Add a flag to identify Intervals as "WriteThru".
+This would be set on all lclVars considered by liveness to be exceptVars.
+* Additionally, add a flag to identify RefPositions as "WriteThru".
+The motivation for having both, is that in the exception var case, we want to create all defs as write-thru, but for other purposes we may want to make some defs write-thru (i.e. they spill but the target register remains live), but not all defs for a given lclVar.
+* During liveness, mark exception vars as `lvLiveInOutOfHndlr`, but not `lvDoNotEnregister`.
+* During interval creation, if a lclVar is marked `lvLiveInOutOfHndlr`, set `isWriteThru` on the interval.
+* Set handler entry blocks as having no predecessor for register-mapping purposes.
+  - Leave the inVarToRegMaps empty (all incoming vars on stack)
+* Set the outVarToRegMap to empty for EH exit blocks.
+* During allocation, treat isWriteThru interval defs and uses differently:
+  - A def is always marked writeThru if it is assigned a register.
+If it doesn't get a register at all, it is marked spillAfter as per usual.
+  - A use is never marked spillAfter (as the stack location is always valid at a use).
+* During resolution/writeback:
+  - Mark all isWriteThru defs with `GTF_SPILL`, as for `spillAfter`, but keep the reg assignment, and the interval stays active.
+  - Assert that uses of isWriteThru intervals are never marked spillAfter
+* During `genFnProlog()`, ensure that incoming reg parameters that have register assoginments also get stored to stack if they are marked lvLiveInOutOfHndlr.

+#### Challenges/Issues with the LSRA approach above:

+* Liveness currently adds all exceptVars to the live-in for blocks where `ehBlockHasExnFlowDsc` returns true.
+  This results in more "artificial" liveness than strictly entry to and exit from EH regions.
+* In some cases, write-thru may be worse, performance-wise, than always using memory, if the EH local is infrequently referenced in non-EH code.
+This is a slightly different issue than known spill placement and allocation issues, but is related (i.e. when to choose not to keep the register live, and simply create the value in memory if that doesn't require a register).

 ## Next steps

 The initial prototype that produced the example bellow is currently being